 Pace yourselves!
 This sport is exhausting!
 When starting out, select a relatively flat route and don't worry about the kilometers you will cover.
 Remember, slow and steady, especially with children!

 Poles are super helpful!
-I have snowshoed with and without poles and poles are definitely the way to go.
+We have snowshoed with and without poles and poles are definitely the way to go.
 Poles provide better stability and movement when snowshoeing.
 We move through the snow and ice much better with hiking poles.

 Dress in layers.
 Layers, layers and more layers in winter.
 This sport is a fabulous workout, so you will work up a sweat.
 Remember layers are meant to be shed and put back on again.
 Winter boots are a must when snowshoeing and don't forget those warm, wool socks!

-Hydration!
+Don't forge hydration!
 Though it is cold, it is necessary to stay hydrated.
 Drink plenty of water during this awesome activity!

 Have fun!
 You will fall over and end up on your back like a turtle.
 Yes, it happens to the best of us.
 Try, or recruit the help of others and keep going!
 Winter is gorgeous and snowshoeing is a beautiful way to make the most of those snowy months.